Resistance Training for the Reduction

 lead to arrhythmia, or myocardial ischemia.
 Rehabilitation thus

-consisted of mostly aerobic exercise.
-Multiple studies have shown
+consisted of mostly aerobic exercises.
+Multiple studies have

-that not only is this false, but that resistance training, as
+shown that not only is this false, but that resistance training,

-compared to aerobic training not only improved strength and cardiovascular
+as compared to aerobic training not only improved strength and

-endurance, but also had fewer cardiovascular complications of
+cardiovascular endurance, but also had fewer cardiovascular complications

 return to their occupational and leisure activities.